hyperoslo/playbook/WORKING_REMOTE.md

 let your team know so they know you're on a different schedule.
 And because that's awesome.

+We made a thing to make that really easy!
+You can see where everyone is and what they're doing on spot.hyper.no, and spot yourself with the `/spotme` command on Slack.

 #### Be easily available

 Create a [permanent hangout](#permanent-hangout) that people can reach